loftwah/devops-refresher/slack-cicd-integration.md

 Errors and retries:

-- Slack 4xx responses are logged and returned as 500 from the handler; SNS/Lambda will retry on some failures.
-Consider a small backoff if you see 429s (rate limits).
+- Slack 4xx responses are logged and returned as 500; SNS/Lambda may retry transient errors.
+- Implement a small backoff on `429 Too Many Requests`; keep messages concise to avoid Slack block limits.
 - A DLQ is configured; repeated failures land in SQS for later inspection.

 Extending the formatter (examples):